-Dollar wallows on policy uncertainty, political woes
+FOREX-Dollar wallows on policy uncertainty, political woes

 Hopes that the Trump administration will implement tax reforms and economic stimulus in the near future, seen as dollar-positive factors, also faded after the U.S. Senate on Friday failed to dismantle Obamacare, in another political setback for the president.

-The euro was a shade lower at $1.1732 EUR= but remained in striking distance of $1.1777, its strongest level since January 2015 set on Thursday.
+The euro was a shade lower at $1.1732 but remained in striking distance of $1.1777, its strongest level since January 2015 set on Thursday.

 "The dollar is capped firmly by the perception that U.S. yields won't be able to rise any time soon," said Koji Fukaya, president of FPG Securities in Tokyo.

-The 10-year Treasury yield US10YT=RR stretched Friday's decline and touched 2.273 percent, its lowest in nearly a week.
+The 10-year Treasury yield stretched Friday's decline and touched 2.273 percent, its lowest in nearly a week.

-"The Fed has been labeled as dovish after last week's policy meeting.
+"The Fed has been labelled as dovish after last week's policy meeting.
 I don't necessarily agree with such a view but this is the understanding that is now holding sway in the market and the dollar has weakened steadily."

 The U.S. central bank said last week it expected to start winding down its massive holdings of bonds "relatively soon."
 It also noted that both overall inflation and a measure of underlying price gains had declined and said it would "carefully monitor" price trends.

-The dollar index, which tracks the U.S. currency against a basket of six major rivals, was 0.2 percent higher at 93.450 .DXY, trimming some losses after dropping 0.6 percent on Friday.
+The dollar index, which tracks the U.S. currency against a basket of six major rivals, was 0.2 percent higher at 93.450 , trimming some losses after dropping 0.6 percent on Friday.

-The pound was little changed at $1.3124 GBP=D3 and in close reach of a 10-month high of $1.3159 scaled on Thursday.
+The pound was little changed at $1.3124 and in close reach of a 10-month high of $1.3159 scaled on Thursday.
 Sterling has been buoyant against the broadly weaker dollar, supported by hopes that Britain will exit the European Union under a transitional deal.
-[GBP/]

-The Canadian dollar was down 0.4 percent at C$1.2477 per dollar CAD=D4, having lost a bit of steam after rallying Friday on robust local growth data which fanned expectations the Bank of Canada will again raise interest rates.
+The Canadian dollar was down 0.4 percent at C$1.2477 per dollar, having lost a bit of steam after rallying Friday on robust local growth data which fanned expectations the Bank of Canada will again raise interest rates.
 The loonie had advanced to C$1.2420 per dollar on Friday, nearing a two-year peak of C$1.2414 touched on Thursday.
+(Editing by Kim Coghill and Lisa Twaronite)